All right, hour two, Sean Hannity Show, toll-free, 800-941.

 My question is, and Donald Trump said this himself.

-He warned that he can't get a fair trial in New York after an indictment on on these charges.
+He warned that he can't get a fair trial in New York after an indictment on these charges.

-Alvin Bragg ran to go after one man, Donald Trump, one organization, the Trump organization and one family, the Trump family.
+Alvin Bragg ran to go after one man, Donald Trump, one organization, the Trump organization, and one family, the Trump family.

-I would say off at the top of my head, you know, Democrats, liberals outnumbering conservatives, Republicans nine to one.
+I would say off at the top of my head, you know, Democrats, liberals outnumbering conservatives, Republicans nine to one, that the odds are not in your favor that you're going to get a fair trial in New York City.

 Can you get a change of venue?